 Part One : Uh-oh, dog ownership isn’t quite what I imagined…

 We loved the look of Binx when we first saw his amber eyes in the dog rescue shelter.
 He was a 1 year-old black lab-pointer, and ever so beautiful.
 The rehoming centre didn’t know anything about his past life, but their basic assessments revealed he was both dog and people friendly and had a bouncy puppy-like nature.
 We couldn’t wait to give him a forever home.
-For more on dog training, check this new post about GDW.

 On bringing Binx home, however, it didn’t take long for us to uncover some issues.
 Despite no previous training he actually settled quite quickly into a routine around the house, but whenever we took him out on a walk he became incredibly anxious and reactive.
 We immediately knew we would need dog obedience training.
 Binx would tuck his tail down, pin back his ears, fix his gaze, weave frantically, pant heavily and pull strongly on his lead.
 He barked at other dogs and even some people and lunged at most small fast-moving objects.
 He was nervous around so many seemingly normal things.
 It was as if he’d never been exposed to the outdoor world, and all normal doggy behaviours were completely foreign to him.
-Use this link to learn more about what are the best bike locks.

 We quickly sought the advice of the canine behaviourist from the rescue centre, who simply recommended starting a herbal calming medication and advised us to avoid the anxiety triggers.
 We live in a busy residential area so kids, balls, dogs & cats, bikes & traffic cannot be easily avoided.
 His anxieties meant it was physically and emotionally challenging (for both us and Binx) to take him anywhere outside the house or garden.
 Binx also started to develop some bad habits such as demand barking and chewing.
 All the advice pointed towards using exercise to help reduce these, relieve boredom and improve our relationship.
 “A tired dog is a good dog”.
 Being an energetic young pup he was clearly in need of a good run, but it was really hard to wear him out without pushing him over his anxiety threshold.
 Short of joining the ‘3am club’ and walking him at absurd times, I needed more help.

 The early realization that Binx needed so much input made me feel very guilty.
 With both my boyfriend and I having full-time jobs we didn’t feel like we had the hours in the day to give Binx the attention he required.
 Had we known before bringing him home that he had as much ‘baggage’ we would have considered that we were not ideal partners.
 We had always planned for having a weekday dog walker, but Binx needed a one-to-one approach and most dog walking services are not able to cater for this.
 After a couple of failed attempts with group walks, and lots of phone calls to various pet services, I was advised to get in touch with Social Paws.
 I was encouraged when I read the website describing their bespoke service.
 The founder, Helen Eade, specializes in reactive dogs and when we met her and saw her interacting with Binx I knew we’d found the right kind of assistance.
 I was somewhat obsessively reading whatever advice I could find on the Internet, in books and asking other dog owners for tips.
 So much information was given that it is easy to feel overwhelmed.
-Through bringing the guidance together, selecting out the bits that seem to work best for us, and with support from the dog daycare near me I have found my own ways of working with Binx.
+Through bringing the guidance together, selecting out the bits that seem to work best for us, I have found my own ways of working with Binx.

 Now, not a walk goes by without some form of desensitising and counter-conditioning.
 For us, dog walking requires more than a simple lead and poo bag, but pockets full of different value treats, a clicker, squeaker, ball, plus my total focus and attention.
 My right hand is constantly clutching a tasty treat, poised and ready to distract or reassure Binx if he becomes nervous, as well as rewarding any desirable behaviours.